orsonteodoro/gcf2/profiles/gaming/README.md

       availability should be disabled or changed to the higher availability alternative.

+    - If just casual gaming, then full hardening is acceptable so only one partition and one kernel.

     - For the hardened kernel, options that improve CIA - Confidentiality, Integrity, Availability - should all be increased or enabled.

-    - If just casual gaming, then full hardening is acceptable so only one partition and one kernel.
+    - Sometimes the choice between integrity improvement and availability improvement is mutually exclusive.

+    - We prioritize availability over integrity for gaming kernels.

+    - We prioritize integrity over availability for hardened kernels.

+    - We change or disable performance options that hurt uptime and hurt availability which can cause premature permadeath in the gaming kernel.

     - If competitive gaming, availability comes first but performance-critical preferences are prioritized second.
 For grinding, live tournament play,